 The English were lead by Uhtred, the son of Waltheof I, ealdorman of Bamburgh, and known as Uthred the Bold.
 Uthred gathered men from all over the regions of Bernicia and Yorkshire to halt the King of Scot's advance.
 The severed heads of the Scots killed in battle, after being washed by local women, were fixed on stakes to Durham's walls.
 Malcolm himself escaped from the bloody battlefield alive.
-Uhtred was rewarded by King Ethelred II with the ealdormanry of Bamburgh for his part in the victory.
+Uhtred was rewarded by King Ethelred II with the ealdorman of Bamburgh for his part in the victory.

 The King of Scots allied himself with Owen the Bald, the King of Strathclyde and together they burnt much of Northumbria.
 He defeated Earl Uhtred at the Battle of Carham on the river Tweed.
-Earl Uhtred was klled in the battle.
+Earl Uhtred was killed in the battle.
 Canute, the Danish king of England, appointed his brother-in-law, Eiríkr Hákonarson as Earl of Northumbria.
 Canute responded with alarm, sending an army north to deal with the troublesome Scots King and seized Lothian.

 According to the Anglo-Saxon Chronicle, Canute led an army into Scotland on return from his pilgrimage to Rome.
-Burgundian chronicler Rodulfus Glaber records that peace was made between Malcolm and Canute through the intervention of Richard, Duke of Normandy, who was Canute's brother-in-law.
+Burgundian chronicler Rodulfus Glaber records that peace was made between Malcolm and Canute through the intervention of Richard, Duke of Normandy, was Canute's brother-in-law.

 Malcolm died on 25th November 1034.
 The Annals of Tigernach record that "Máel Coluim mac Cináeda, king of Scotland, the honour of all the west of Europe, died."
 John of Fordun states that Malcolm killed fighting bandits, The Prophecy of Berchán records that he died by violence, fighting "the parricides", suggested to be the sons of Máel Brigte of Moray.